joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/11/15/well/eat/rfk-jr-food-nutrition-health.html

 **Colts WR Pittman to return vs. Jets, LT Raimann ruled out**\
-`The receiver's return against the Jets will coincide with quarterback Anthony Richardson's return to the starting lineup.`\
+`The receiver's return against the Jets will coincide with the reinsertion of quarterback Anthony Richardson into the starting lineup.`\
 https://nytimes.com/athletic/5925218/2024/11/15/colts-michael-pittman-bernhard-raimann/

 **Princess Yuriko, Oldest Member of Japan’s Imperial Family, Dies at 101**\